 In Turkey, there is a diverse and rich food culture that owes itself to the produce from the vast lands that the Turks have lived on throughout history.

-In Anatolia, new and different ingredients were discovered by the Turks which led to the cooking of a more varied diet and the use of new cooking methods.
+In Anatolia, the Turks discovered new and different ingredients, leading to a more varied diet and the use of new cooking methods.

-Much was recorded about 11th century Turkish cuisine, including the fact that the Seljuks enjoyed great feasts and the table manners and etiquettes that were observed between the young and old.
+Much was recorded about 11th-century Turkish cuisine, including that the Seljuks enjoyed great feasts and the table manners and etiquette observed between the young and the old.

 It is well known that the Turks have specialised in baked bread and wheat products throughout history.
-They also used several types of vegetables and fruits were also used to make desserts, molasses as well as sherbets, which were a popular beverage of the time.
+They also used several types of vegetables and fruits to make desserts, molasses, as well as sherbets, which were a popular beverage of the time.

-The demise of the Anatolian Seljuks led to the establishment of the Ottoman Empire, and what became the foundation for modern-day Turkish cuisine.
+The demise of the Anatolian Seljuks led to the establishment of the Ottoman Empire, which became the foundation for modern-day Turkish cuisine.

 In the 13th century, the kitchen was regarded as a significant place by the Mevlanas of Sufi mysticism, so much so that budding members of the Dervish lodges faced tests and trials of patience and tolerance within the kitchen itself.